5th Jun 2020

 Wall graphics can inject personality into any space.
 When used cleverly, they can bring your company brand and culture to life and motivate your people.

-Conveying company culture through every element of what your company does, including your office design, is a key part of creating the environment you want for your people.
+Conveying company culture through every element of what your company does, including your commercial office design, is a key part of creating the environment you want for your people.
 We talk more about this in our C is for Culture blog.

 Wall graphics can also be used with other elements like furniture to create zones with different ‘feels’ for different activities.
 For example, calmer or less ‘busy’ graphics can signpost a space for concentration, or more energetic-looking designs can be used in spaces meant for collaboration and discussion.